ampproject/amphtml/spec/amp-video-interface.md

 - Multiple videos on the same page can be docked.
 - Users can dismiss the docked video by flicking it out of view.
 Once dismissed by the user, docking will no longer occur.

+In order to use this attribute, the [`amp-video-docking`](https://www.ampproject.org/docs/reference/components/amp-video-docking) extension script must be present.

 ### Styling